• Skip to primary navigation

 Step 3 With Yeast: You will want to shape your breadsticks, then set them aside to rise.

 Step 4 Sourdough and Yeast: Add 1 cup of flour and mix.
 Add more flour until you can work your dough without it sticking to your hands.
-(The total amount will vary by what gluten free flour blend you use.)
+(The total amount will vary by your gluten-free flour blend.)

 Step 5 Sourdough and Yeast: Break chunks of dough and roll (just like when you were young and played with playdough!) into ropes.
 You can make your breadsticks of any thickness.
 I made mine about 1 inch wide.